Kashmir: COVID looms large among political prisoners | DW | 27.05.2021

 He was detained in July under the Public Safety Act (PSA), a law that allows detentions without trial for up to two years.

-Locked inside Udhampur jail, 200 kilometers (124 miles) away from his home in the city of Srinagar, his family said they had not seen him for five months as authorities barred jail visitors due to the pandemic.
+Locked inside Udhampur jail, 200 kilometers (124 miles) away from his home in the city of Srinagar, Sehrai had not seen his family for five months as authorities barred jail visitors due to the pandemic.

-A week after Sehrai's death, Indian police arrested his two sons under the Unlawful Activities (Prevention) Act (UAPA) for "raising anti-national slogans" at the funeral site, which was restricted for a few family members.
+A week after Sehrai's death, Indian police arrested his two sons under the Unlawful Activities (Prevention) Act for "raising anti-national slogans" at the funeral site, which was restricted to a few family members.

-Pro-India political parties accused the BJP-led administration of also punishing Sehrai's children.
+Pro-India political parties have accused the BJP-led administration of also punishing Sehrai's children.

 "Two weeks before daddy's death, he was allowed to talk to us.
 He told us he was suffering from acute body pain and giddiness.
 He had lost weight and energy," Ashraf said.